mochoabuilds/cookbook/README.md

-# Cookbook: Computer Vision for Non-Stem Majors, All You Ever Wanted To Know
+# CV Cookbook: Computer Vision for Non-Stem Students, All You Ever Wanted To Know

 by Michael Valentino Ochoa

 ## REASONS FOR THIS COOKBOOK

-* This document was written for non-stem learners interested in computer vision.
-The goal is to provide readers with a working understanding of computer vision.
-I presume you have high school and early college math literacy.
-I also assume a knowledge of programming, as examples are coded in C++.
+* This document was written for non-stem students interested in computer vision, a term used to describe methods that give hand-held size processors the power of understanding a scene.
+The goal is to provide readers with a working understanding and much more.
-* This cookbook is filled with code for computer vision applications.
-I organize the document around dialing up the complexity bit by bit to show code in action.
-All problems are broken down into smaller digestable components, and then put together in a way yielding fresh tools and insights.
-The few who understand computer vision technology and have the skills to rapidly deploy technology with C++ have a huge advantage.
-The goal of this document is to assist non-stem learners in scooping up this valuable advantage.
+* Moving forward, I presume readers have high school and early college math literacy.
+The hope is you can gain a working understanding of computer vision thru code/pseudocode/diagrams, with examples coded in C++.
+The document below will dial up the complexity bit by bit to show it all in action.
+The goal is to help non-stem students scoop up a working understanding of computer vision.

 ## INTRODUCTION

-## DEVELOPMENT CYCLE
+## "DEVELOPMENT CYCLE"

-1 - Understand the subleties of the computer vision problems we are trying to solve.
-We are not trying to solve the wrong one.
+1 - We observe the subleties of the problems we are trying to solve.
+We are not trying to solve the wrong computer vision problems.

-2 - Flowchart/Psuedocode with logic checked by friend
+2 - We write psuedocode/flowcharts and check the logic with friends

-3 - Translate Step 2 into code for Integrated Development Environment (IDE)
+3 - We translate 2 into code for IDE

-4 - Complier translates C++ programs/external references into equivalent machine language object program
+4 - Complier does its thing

-5 - Execute program!
+5 - Run it!

-6 - Test and debug program under many scenarios
+6 - We test, then debug program under many scenarios

+## ESSENTIALS

-## DATA TYPES
+## DATA TYPES TO CONSIDER

+## HOW TO CHOOSE AN ALGORITHM

-## ARRAY OPERATIONS
+## MATH TO KNOW: ARRAY OPERATIONS

+## INSTALLING Qt & OpenCV ON WINDOWS SYSTEM

+## CONFIGURING ENVIRONMENT

+## CREATING OUR FIRST PROJECT

 ## TBD

 ## TBD

+## DEBUGGING AND TESTING

+## DEPLOYMENT!

-## ETHICAL ASPECTS
+## ETHICAL CONSIDERATIONS

+## POLICY MEMORANDUM

+## LAST WORD

 ## APPENDIX